tstatler/doctools/guides/acs/sdks/ios/README.md

     [params setObject:[NSNumber numberWithDouble:0.5] forKey:@"jpeg_compression"]; // (0 < jpeg compression <= 1), 1 is the highest quality.

-You can also choose to [upload a photo synchronously](#!/guide/photosizes#sync) and provide the synchronous parameters in the paramDict.
+You can also choose to upload a photo synchronously.
+See [Photo Uploads and Resizing](#!/guide/photosizes) for more information.

 ## Photo Downloads